 And the rewards are life-changing.

-To learn more about corporate, community, and foundation partnerships, contact Larry Silber, Corporate and Community Relations Officer.
+To learn more about corporate, community, and foundation partnerships, contact Phil Losacker, Community Relations Manager.

 Thanks to all who partner with us—whether providing funding for a new bloodmobile, sponsoring a blood drive or special event, or contributing toward special programs to recruit and test new donors.
 Thanks to you, we have been able to continuously reach out to benefit those in need.
 We are especially grateful for the partnerships featured below—businesses and organizations that have played a significant, long-term role in fulfilling our mission to save and sustain lives through blood donation.